DevKumar005/ECG-Fairness-Utility-Audit/README.md

 - Improve model architecture
 - Add more fairness metrics

+Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

 ---

 ⭐ **If you find this work useful, please star the repository!**